Reset or retrieve a forgotten Hotmail password

 If you provided accurate information when opening your Hotmail account, you will have no problems finding the correct answers to reset your password.

 Windows Live Hotmail offers you two ways to reset or recover your password: you will choose one of them, but this tutorial will show you how the two password recovery processes work.
-To get your password back, click on either the Reset your password link, or the Forgot your password? link further below: these both go to the same Hotmail password reset screen:
+To get your password back, click on either the Reset your password link, or the Forgot your password? link further below: these both go to the same Hotmail password reset screen, including the ability to receive a password reminder by email:

-Windows Live Hotmail gives you two options in retrieving your password: you can either use the information you supplied when signing up for Hotmail, or have your Hotmail password sent to alternate email address you may have supplied during the signup process, when you first opened your Hotmail account.
+Windows Live Hotmail gives you two options in retrieving your password: you can either use the information you supplied when signing up for Hotmail, or have your Hotmail password sent to alternate email address you may have supplied during the signup process, when you first opened your Hotmail account (this is the email password reminder option).

 The quickest way to retrieve your password is to click on Use my location information and secret answer to verify my identity, and click Continue.
 This only works of course if you supplied valid information during Hotmail signup (see below to have Hotmail send your password by email).
 The next screen verifies some of your profile information: